Azure/azure-powershell/src/Monitor/Monitor/help/Add-AzMetricAlertRuleV2.md

 ```

 ### -TargetResourceScope
-The target resource scope for rule.
-Full resource ID of an Azure resource, resource group or a subscription
+The target resource scope for rule

 ```yaml
 Type: String[]